nexpy/nexpy/_sources/pythongui.txt

        :align: center
        :width: 75%

+    .. note:: Projections are now averaged over the summed bins by default.
+To restore the previous behavior, click the 'Sum' checkbox.

     The projection tab also contains a button to open a separate projection panel.
 The panel is more convenient when making a systematic exploration of different projections limits and provides pixel accuracy in computing